 After earning his bachelor’s degree in Political Science, graduating summa cum laude with a 3.95 GPA, he was a leasing consultant at DynaCom Management and, after getting his broker’s license, worked in commercial real estate with Golden Group in Lombard.
 Both experiences tapped into his entrepreneurial spirit.

-He is now the Manager of Community Engagement at Innovation DuPage, a business accelerator and incubator in Glen Ellyn that was founded by COD, the Village of Glen Ellyn and Choose DuPage.
+He then became the Manager of Community Engagement at Innovation DuPage, a business accelerator and incubator in Glen Ellyn that was founded by COD, the Village of Glen Ellyn and Choose DuPage.

-“Having the opportunity to work for a nonprofit organization that helps entrepreneurs either start or grow their businesses is incredibly rewarding,” he said.
-“I have always had the idea of starting my own business.
-Now I’m using the soft skills I learned at COD and Benedictine as well as through my real estate career to work with entrepreneurs as they build their startups and small businesses.
-It’s incredibly inspiring, and I know this will be instrumental in my own career development.”
+“Having the opportunity to work for a nonprofit organization that helps entrepreneurs either start or grow their businesses was incredibly rewarding,” he said.
+“I used the soft skills I learned at COD and Benedictine as well as through my real estate career to work with entrepreneurs as they built their startups and small businesses.
+It was incredibly inspiring.”

 Guerrero’s ability to network with people began during his time at COD.